-- the inability to successfully combine operations in a manner that permits us to achieve the cost savings and revenue synergies anticipated to result from the proposed acquisition or business combination, which would result in the anticipated benefits of the acquisition or business combination not being realized partly or wholly in the time frame currently anticipated or at all; - lost sales and customers as a result of certain customers of either the Company or former customers of the acquired or combined company deciding not to do business with the Company; - complexities associated with managing the combined operations; - integrating personnel; - creation of uniform standards, internal controls, procedures, policies and information systems; - potential unknown liabilities and unforeseen increased expenses, delays or regulatory issues associated with integrating the remaining operations; and - performance shortfalls at business units as a result of the diversion of management attention caused by completing the remaining integration of the operations.
+- the inability to successfully combine operations in a manner that permits us to achieve the cost savings and revenue synergies anticipated to result from the proposed acquisition or business combination, which would result in the anticipated benefits of the acquisition or business combination not being realized partly or wholly in the time frame currently anticipated or at all; - lost sales and customers as a result of certain customers of either the Company or former customers of the acquired or combined company deciding not to do business with the Company; - complexities associated with managing the combined operations; - · integrating personnel; - creation of uniform standards, internal controls, procedures, policies and information systems; - · potential unknown liabilities and unforeseen increased expenses, delays or regulatory issues associated with integrating the remaining operations; and - performance shortfalls at business units as a result of the diversion of management attention caused by completing the remaining integration of the operations.

-Aggregates-related downstream businesses have lower profit margins and can be more volatile.
+Ready mixed concrete and asphalt and paving product lines have lower profit margins and can be more volatile.

-Our ready mixed concrete and asphalt and road paving businesses typically provide lower profit margins (excluding freight and delivery revenues) than our aggregates product line due to potentially volatile input costs, highly competitive market dynamics, and lower barriers to entry.
+Our ready mixed concrete and asphalt and paving product lines typically provide lower profit margins (excluding freight and delivery revenues) than our aggregates product line due to potentially volatile input costs, highly competitive market dynamics, and lower barriers to entry.
 Therefore, as we expand these operations, our overall gross margin (excluding freight and delivery revenues) is likely to be adversely affected.
-We saw this impact our gross margin (excluding freight and delivery revenues) in recent years.
-Our overall aggregates-related downstream operations gross margin (excluding freight and delivery revenues) was 12% for 2016 and 8% for 2015.
-The overall gross margin (excluding freight and delivery revenues) of our Aggregates business will continue to be reduced by the lower gross margins (excluding freight and delivery revenues) for our aggregates-related downstream operations.
+We saw this impact our gross margin (excluding freight and delivery revenues) or our overall ready mixed concrete and asphalt and paving operations' gross margin (excluding freight and delivery revenues) was 12% for 2016 and 8% for 2015.
+The overall gross margin (excluding freight and delivery revenues) of our Building Materials business will continue to be reduced by the lower gross margins (excluding freight and delivery revenues) for our ready mixed concrete and asphalt and paving product lines.